MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 **UUID : {48f5054a-1c5c-4ca4-9048-80f36dc60a06}**

-Rectilinear 2D grid of cells defined along two orthogonal axes (U and V) of length nU and nV.
+Rectilinear grid of cells defined along two orthogonal axes (U and V) of length nU and nV.
-The 1D cell index corresponds to
+The conversion between the 2D coordinate of a cell to its 1D index can be calculated from

 ::